Thomas Daniel (merchant): Business interests

 Daniel traded as a sugar merchant from his town residence 20 Berkeley Square, Bristol as Thomas Daniel & Sons, the firm he inherited from his father, importing slave-produced sugar from the Americas.
 He traded with his brother John Daniel (1768–1853) as Thomas Daniel & Co. in London at 4 Mincing Lane.
 Thomas Daniel & Sons were the fifth largest importer of slave-produced sugar into Bristol over the 70-year period 1735 to 1800, importing 20,993 hogsheads of sugar between 1785 and 1800.

 Between 1786 and 1831 Daniel was the owner or part owner of more than 25 ships mainly sailing back and forwards between Bristol and the Americas with goods connected to the slave economy transporting goods needed on the plantations on the outward journey and slave-produced sugar on the inward journey.
 At least 1 of his ships had been in the service of the East India Company, but under his ownership sailed back and forwards to the West Indies.
 Two of his ships (Britannia and Deane) were privateers during the American Revolutionary War.
 He was also a partner in firms such as Daniel, Harford & Co. importing goods from Newfoundland and northern Europe to Bristol and exporting to the West Indies.

 There is no evidence that he was involved in buying or transporting people in Africa to sell as slaves in the Americas.

 Daniel provided mortgages for plantation owners.
 Between 1823 and 1843 he and his brother headed the list of British merchants who were the major creditors for estates that passed through the chancery courts in Barbados.
 During that time they extended £62,694 in credit (the total amount of mortgages extended during this period in Barbados was valued at £256,981).

 Daniel was a partner in the bank Ames, Cave and Co.; he had shares in the Bristol Dock Company, and the Bristol Copper Company; he was a partner in the White Rock Company (copper) and the iron merchants Daniel, Harford, Weare and Payne.
 All of these companies had direct links to the slave economy.
 See table for details of these and others.

 He owned large pockets of land across Bristol.
 See table below for details.

-When the British Government passed the Slavery Abolition Act 1833 they awarded £20 million to slave owners Thomas Daniel received £71,562 across 29 plantations in Antigua, Barbados, British Guiana, Jamaica, Montserrat, Nevis, and Tobago.
-This was for 2,523 enslaved people.
-It was the third largest mercantile recipient of compensation.
+When the British Government passed the Slavery Abolition Act 1833 they awarded £20 million to slave owners.
+Thomas Daniel received £71,248 across 29 awards in Antigua, Barbados, British Guiana, Jamaica, Montserrat, Nevis, and Tobago.
+This was for 4,642 enslaved people.
+It was the third largest mercantile recipient of compensation with his brother John Daniel.
 In 2022 his portion (the figure quoted above) is the equivalent of approximately £10.7 million based on the percentage increase in the Retail Price Index from 1834 to 2022.